nayutaco/ptarmigan/docs/showdb.md

 ## DESCRIPTION

-Show information in `ucoind` database.
+Show information in `ptarmd` database.

 ## SEE ALSO